From practical solutions for everyday problems to highbrow electronics for luxury on the road, here are our favoured useful travel gadgets of 2022

 Kia recently asked six experts to share their solo hiking tips for women.
 While particularly relevant to women, many of the tips are applicable to anyone who likes hiking or escaping the grid.

-If, like us, you find yourself regularly hiking in highly remote areas, you may wish to buy a satellite phone for your safety kit.
+If like us, you find yourself regularly hiking in highly remote areas, you may wish to buy a satellite communicator for your safety kit.
 Iridium phones have global coverage, integrated GPS, an SOS button and Push-to-Talk feature.
 For one-off adventures, you can rent a satellite phone instead.

 Okay, so maybe this isn’t one of the most useful travel gadgets, but I want one all the same.
 I may not actually bring it on all our travels, but I can see myself packing it on one of my more luxurious camping trips when I have the car and access to campsite facilities (but perhaps not when climbing one of the seven summits).